Devil’s Thumb Ranch | Shelby and Hogan’s Colorado Winter Proposal

 I just don’t think we are able to express our joy and excitement for this incredible newly engaged couple!
+Shelby and Hogan got engaged at Devil’s Thumb Ranch during a snowy March, and it was everything perfect and Colorado.
+Horses, snow, and ranch.
 A few months ago, Hogan’s mama, Stacy, contacted us a to tell us that Hogan was planning to propose to Shelby during their Colorado vacation.
 She said that they were in need of a Devil’s Thumb Ranch Photographer and we were so thrilled to be invited to capture it!
 Horseback riding has been one of our favorite things we do together as a couple.
 Getting to share that as well as a magical moment, with two amazing people was simply a dream come true.
 The nerves running through our bodies as it comes time to shoot this moment is an overwhelming rush of excitement!

 Mike and Taylor